torsteins/inf102f18-mandatory1/README.md

 ## [4]&nbsp;&nbsp;Balanced Binary Search Trees (15 points)

 All answers to this section should be answered in the pdf.
 Some questions may require drawings of trees; we will not judge you by their artistic quality, as long as they are easy to understand.
-In particular, the root should be on the top, and all nodes at the same distance from the root should be verically aligned (see examples below).
+In particular, the root should be on the top, and all nodes at the same distance from the root should be vertically aligned (see examples below).
 There is a nice tool for drawing these bad boys at [draw.io](https://www.draw.io) (however, we also accept pictures of your notebook).

 Note: Drawing the "null" edges is important.
 You will lose points if you don't draw them.